onflow/flow-go/module/jobqueue/README.md

 Once called, job consumer will iterate through each height with the `AtIndex` method.
 It stops when one of the following condition is true:
 1. no job was found at a index
-2. no more workers to work on them
+2. no more workers to work on them, which is limitted by the config item `maxProcessing`
-3. max search ahead is reached (will explain later)

 `Check` method is concurrent safe, meaning even if job consumer is notified concurrently about new jobs available, job consumer will check at most once to find new jobs.